Azra Bihorac

 Azra Bihorac, MD, MS (born April 2, 1965) is a Bosnian-American professor, nephrologist, and critical care intensivist who is the senior associate dean of research at the University of Florida College of Medicine and the R. Glenn Davis Professor of Medicine, Surgery, Anesthesiology, and Physiology & Functional Genomics.
-She co-founded the Intelligent Critical Care Center (IC3) research center at the University of Florida in 2021 with Parisa Rashidi.
+She co-founded the Intelligent Clinical Care Center (IC3) research center at the University of Florida in 2021 with Parisa Rashidi.

 Early life and education

 Bihorac grew up near Brčko and earned her medical degree from the University of Sarajevo in 1990 (a year before the Yugoslav Wars began) and started working at a hospital in Brčko.

-On April 29, 1992, weeks after the start of the Bosnian War, Bihorac fled the Bosnian genocide by escaping across the Sava river with her son, her medical degree, and 2,000 deutschmarks “sown in the underlining of [her] trench coat.”
+On April 29, 1992, weeks after the start of the Bosnian War, Bihorac fled the Bosnian genocide by escaping across the Sava river with her son, her medical degree, and 2,000 deutschmarks "sown in the underlining of [her] trench coat."
 At 5 a.m. the following morning, the Brčko bridge massacre occurred and killed 100 civilians crossing the bridge.

 Residencies and fellowships in Turkey and the United States

 At Marmara University in Istanbul, Turkey, Bihorac was an internal medicine resident and a nephrology fellow.

 In 2000, Bihorac came to the United States as a research fellow of the International Society of Nephrology and began a nephrology training fellowship at the University of Florida College of Medicine.
 After completing her fellowship at the University of Florida, she remained in the United States.
-“I got political asylum because I couldn't go back to Turkey, couldn't go back to Bosnia,” Bihorac said, “so in order to practice medicine, I had to repeat all of my training.”
+"I got political asylum because I couldn't go back to Turkey, couldn't go back to Bosnia," Bihorac said, "so in order to practice medicine, I had to repeat all of my training."

 At the University of Florida, Bihorac began a residency in internal medicine in 2003 and a fellowship in critical care medicine in 2006.
 She completed a Master of Science for Health Sciences in Clinical Research in 2011.

 Research and writing

-Since 2010, Bihorac’s labs have received continuous funding from the National Institutes of Health (NIH).
+Since 2010, Bihorac's labs have received continuous funding from the National Institutes of Health (NIH).
 Her research focuses on using artificial intelligence, machine learning, and deep learning to augment patient diagnostics and monitoring in intensive care medicine.
 Some of her most well-known work involves identifying biomarkers for acute kidney injury (AKI), treatment of AKI, and AI and machine learning techniques for predicting health outcomes for critically ill patients.
-As of January 2023, Bihorac’s most cited publication is a 2013 study on AKI biomarkers, which has 788 citations.
+As of May 2023, Bihorac's most cited publication is a 2013 study on AKI biomarkers, which has 812 citations.